xdmushui/partner-center-sdk/develop/transition-a-new-commerce-subscription.md

 > [!Note]
 > New Commerce changes are currently available only to partners who are part of the M365/D365 new commerce experience technical preview.

 Used to upgrade a customer's new commmerce subscription to a target subscription.
-First get eligible transitions to get the SKUs available for upgrade.
-Then post transition to execute the transition.
+In order to transition a subscriptions, two API requests need to be made.
+First **GET eligible transitions** to get the SKUs available for upgrade.
+Then **POST transition** to execute the transition.
 These methods support both traditional and new commerce source subscriptions.

 ## Get transition eligibilities